 Project the Emoji Graph and ask students to think about what the graph is saying.
 Ask students to record their answers to four questions about the graph in their notebooks or journals.
+The four questions are:

 What do you notice?

 What do you wonder?

 What questions do you have?

 What information does this graph provide?